 But I digress.
 He was creeping on to this girl.
 This girl was a friend of one of my sailors that I got along very well with, and I really didn’t want either of them having a night ruined by my collegue’s behaviour.

 I have vague memories from here on.
 I think I bought her a drink.
 Actually, I think I bought Creepy Guy a drink and gave it to her instead.
-But either way, we sat down a chatted.
+But either way, we sat down and chatted.
 I have no idea what about.
 But I guess I saw her drink was empty, so I must have bought her another.
 Then it was empty again, and I must have said something entertaining because she remained at the table, grinning and laughing when I bought a couple more.

 Eventually, she must have said something about driving home.
 Of course, no matter how impaired I may have been, some semblance of responsibility remained.